Skip to contentNotify me by email about available dates

 Chronic stress and tension

 A constant feeling of being "on edge," difficulty letting go of control, and a sense that your system is permanently in alarm mode, even when you’re resting.
-Neurotic states, nervous tension, or a general sense of unwellness with no clear cause can all signal that your nervous system needs support.
+Neurotic states, nervous tension, or a general sense of unwellness with no clear cause can all signal that the body needs deep settling and support.

 Sleep and recovery problems

 Difficulty falling asleep, waking during the night, morning fatigue.
-When the nervous system is stuck in vigilance mode, deep rest becomes impossible.
+When the body is stuck in vigilance mode, deep rest becomes impossible.
 This also applies to chronic fatigue syndrome, when exhaustion persists despite rest.

 Anxiety and inner unease

 States of tension, a vague sense of threat or excessive activation that doesn’t let up even in a safe environment.
 This may include panic attacks or symptoms of post-traumatic stress (PTSD).
-The therapy helps the nervous system rebuild a foundational sense of safety.
+In stillness and safe presence, the body can find its way back to feeling safe.

 Burnout and exhaustion